 In certain situations, private individuals have the power to make an arrest without a warrant.
-These types of arrests, known as citizens arrests, occur when ordinary people either detain criminals themselves or direct police officers to detain a criminal.
+These types of arrests, known as citizens' arrests, occur when ordinary people either detain criminals themselves or direct police officers to detain a criminal.

-A person can arrest someone that they reasonably suspect of committing a felony, even if the felony didnt occur in the presence of the individual making the arrest.
+A person can arrest someone that they reasonably suspect of committing a felony, even if the felony didn't occur in the presence of the individual making the arrest.
 As long as a felony was actually committed and the individual making the arrest knew of the crime, a reasonable suspicion about the identity of the perpetrator will justify their arrest.
 However, if the crime did not in fact happen, the person making the arrest could become civilly and criminally liable.

-For example, a citizens arrest upon the request of law enforcement would still have to comply with the Fourth Amendments restrictions against unreasonable searches and seizures and its warrant requirement.
+For example, a citizen's arrest upon the request of law enforcement would still have to comply with the Fourth Amendment search and seizure requirements.
 A citizen could also face prosecution under statutes that make it a crime to deprive someone of their constitutional rights.
 If a citizen acts on their own initiative in making the arrest, however, those same constitutional restrictions do not apply.